Mystery after girl's body found in dumpster

 At the time of discovery, her hair was sectioned into four short ponytails, two of which were braided and secured with black and blue elastic bands.

-The cause of death is yet to be determined but investigators believe she may have been deceased as early as Canada's summer (June-August) or autumn (September – November).
+The cause of death is yet to be determined but investigators believe she may have been deceased as early as Canada's summer (June-August) or autumn (September–November).

-It is believed the body was dumped between 12 pm, on April 28 and 4.45 pm on May 2.
+It is believed the body was dumped between noon on April 28 and 4.45pm on May 2.

 Residents in Rosedale were horrified when news of the discovery emerged last month, with many leaving flowers at the end of the driveway where her body was found.